- Identify personal views and meaning of families.

 - Recognize the diversity of families.

-What are Your Views about Families?
+What are Your Views About Family?

 What comes to your mind when you hear the word family?
 Perhaps thoughts of individuals who have affected and shaped your life, or images of people coming together to celebrate holidays and other significant events; maybe smells of home-cooked food, memories of conversations or arguments you had with loved ones, feelings of love, joy, or sadness.